Frequently Asked Questions

-If you are applying for a Midland Heart property for the first time you will need to register an account with Homes Direct.
+If you are applying for one of our homes for the first time you will need to register an account with Homes Direct.
 Once registered you can log onto Homes Direct and place bids on properties that meet your needs.

 Please remember to check the property details before bidding, for example location, number of bedrooms or if the property has a garden.
 This is to ensure that you are bidding on properties that are right for you and that the property meets your need.

 What is my Banding?